DanteMichaeli/QT-Solitaire/Meeting-notes.md

 ## Project status

 Most of the important pieces are created, but some functionality still missing for a proper working game.
 This should be fixed ASAP, and only then can we start making things pretty.

+# Meeting 9.12.2024 16:00-17:45

+**Participants**:

+1. Daniel Michaeli
+2. Kasper Tulonen

+## Summary of works

+1. Daniel Michaeli

+   Tried working on animations with Kasper, added sound library

+2. Ukko Ihamäki

+   Work on gui windows: win screen, settings, ...

+3. Kasper Tulonen

+   Worked on animations, drag and drop features, and hints

+4. Robin Runne

+   Implemented long-living statistics

+## Challenges

+1. Animations are not quite working yet.
+2. Sound effect introduced a noticeably delay.
+Worked with swapping QT multimedia for another library and using multithreading
+3. Code base has become quite complex.
+Might need to refactor some

+## Actions

+1. Fix animations
+2. Clean up code
+3. Implement other smaller features?

+> Please reflect these action decisions in your git commit messages so that
+> your group members and advisor can follow the progress.

+## Project status

+We have a working game!
+Small details like animations, sounds, gui details et.c. could still be implemented if time allows for it.
+We will probably not have enough time to get a second solitaire game mode up and running.